moorepants/eme185/content/pages/purchasing.rst

 Local Purchases
 ===============

-To place an order at a local store for pickup, these are the procedures to
+To place an OPS order at a local store for pickup, these are the procedures to
 follow:

 1. Go to local store and record quantity and part number of items or make a